K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

     This is because the student must be familiar with both the currently accepted method of syntax *and* be conversant with deprecated version.
 A lot of code gets written between updates.
 If something is labeled as `deprecated`, don't use it.
 Know it, but don't use it.

+* `Descending order`

+    - Arranging information from highest to lowest.

+* `Design`

+    - The planning and layout of a program or application.
+    There are a lot of ways to achieve the same thing in computer programming.
+Deciding how to solve the problem and then solving it that way is design.

+* `Developer`

+    - An individual who creates software or maintains existing software.
+Most developers utilize more than one computer language.
+They also must have an in depth understanding of the process of creating and maintaining software.

+* `Device`

+    - Any electronic object that performs a function.
+A computer, phone, tablet, or similar object is considered a `device`.

+* `Diagnostics`

+    - A method of testing computer software or hardware.
+There are many programs utilized for this purpose.

+* `Digital`

+    - A term the describes an electronic signal sent as binary digits (1's and 0's).
+Any device that uses an electronic signal of 1's and 0's can be described as `digital`.